Nasrinattar26/Nasrinattar26/README.md

 🐦 Twitter: https://twitter.com/NasrinAttar

 Hi there!
 My name is Nasrin Attar, I have PhD in water resources and specialized in hydrology, hydroinformatics and water related problems.
 I’m a lecturer at department of civil engineering at Urmia university of technology and also guest lecturer at water department in Urmia University of Iran.
-I am the founder of RladiesUrmia community (first Rladies branch in Iran).Please find more about me in my CV and my professional accounts such as LinkedIn, research gate and YouTube.
+I am the founder of RladiesUrmia community (first Rladies branch in Iran).
+Please find more about me in my CV and my professional accounts such as LinkedIn, research gate and YouTube.

 📝 link to all profiles: https://linktr.ee/nasrinattar